cjhao727/petAdoption/README.md

 4. Start building search service.
 5. By following the TDD, PetSearchServiceTest has been created.
 6. Due to the time, I am not going to commit step by step.

+Finished the basic tasks with unit tests.

+For integration test, trying to add controller tests if I get time.

+Setup swagger to test the application.
+It could be considered as integration test.
+For automated integration test, I would like to use POSTMan script to do the test.